 “I don’t think it hurts the locker room; if anything, it becomes a distraction to individual players,” 16-year veteran Rashard Lewis said.
 “When your name is in trade rumors but the team hasn’t told you anything about being traded, you walk around on egg shells until the deadline.
 As a player, you don’t show or talk about it.
 But in the back of your mind, you’re always thinking about it.”

 Wright pointed out that young players are more likely to be affected by trade rumors, since they’re just starting to learn that the NBA can be a cut-throat business.
 It’s also tougher on them because they have no idea what it’s like to be traded and what the future holds.

 “These guys are getting younger and younger,” Wright said.
 “It might be a sensitive subject when these guys really don’t understand the business.
 [Eventually, you learn] it’s not always a big deal getting traded.”

 Sometimes, it’s easy to forget that NBA players are people too.
 They worry about their job performance, stress about their future and fear that they could be replaced.
 As the Feb.
 23 trade deadline approaches, this is something to keep in mind.

-Article, Featured, Top, Trade, Caron Butler, Dorell Wright, Garrett Temple, Jarnell Stokes, Maurice Harkless, Rashard Lewis, Denver Nuggets, Detroit Pistons, Miami Heat, Portland Trail Blazers, Sacramento Kings
+Article, Evergreen, Featured, Top, Trade, Caron Butler, Dorell Wright, Garrett Temple, Jarnell Stokes, Maurice Harkless, Rashard Lewis, Denver Nuggets, Detroit Pistons, Miami Heat, Portland Trail Blazers, Sacramento Kings